 What is a VPAT?

-A VPAT, short for Voluntary Product Accessibility Template, is a document that organizations complete to demonstrate their dedication to creating products that are accessible to all users, including those with disabilities.
-It serves as a formal declaration of compliance with accessibility standards, reflecting a commitment not just to ethical principles but also to adhering to relevant legal requirements.
-By providing a VPAT, companies transparently showcase their efforts to ensure their offerings are inclusive, thereby reducing the risk of legal implications related to accessibility violations.
+A VPAT, short for Voluntary Product Accessibility Template, is a document that organizations complete to demonstrate their dedication to creating accessible products to all users, including those with disabilities.
+It is a formal declaration of compliance with accessibility standards, reflecting a commitment to ethical principles and adhering to relevant legal requirements.
+By providing a VPAT, companies transparently showcase their accessibility efforts to ensure their offerings are inclusive.
+And reduce the risk of legal implications related to accessibility violations.

 How a VPAT works